fbpx

 (See full size MTA subway map)

-You can check the cost to ride the subway here and it can be paid contactless through OMNY by tapping a debit/credit card/phone at the turnstiles, or by purchasing a physical MetroCard at one of the vending machines in the station.
-There is a $1.00 fee for purchasing a physical card, but it gives you the option to purchase an unlimited ride 7-day ($33) or 30-day ($127) MetroCard.
+You can check the cost to ride the subway here and it can be paid contactless through OMNY by tapping a debit/credit card/phone at the turnstiles, or by purchasing a physical MetroCard or OMNY card at one of the vending machines in the station.
+Both cards can be purchased at a discount for unlimited weekly or monthly rides

 After the 12th OMNY paid ride, the following rides are free for the rest of the week.